 What does scabies rash look like on your skin?
 (Scabies Burrows)

 Another sign of infection is that the look of track-like burrows among the skin.
 These raised lines are usually grayish-white or skin-colored.
-They are created once female mites tunnel just under the surface of the skin.
-Once creating a burrow, each female lays 10 to twenty-five eggs within.
+They are created once female mites dig a tunnel just under the surface of the skin.
+Once creating a burrow, each female lays 10 to twenty-five eggs.

 Where does scabies start on the body?

 Scabies rash is most often found in the human body in:

 the breasts, Circumference of the nipples

 How do you get scabies rash?

 The female mite lays its eggs within the tunnel it has created.
 The eggs hatch, and therefore the mite larvae move to the surface of the skin and spread across the body or to a different host through close physical contact; the itchiness of scabies results from